 With the goal of developing a biomarker database for secondary use by the broader immuno-oncology community, CIDC is responsible for:

-- Creation of data standards for all CIMAC assays
+- Creating data standards for all CIMAC assays

-- Creation and maintenance of a centralized data repository and coordinated activities for CIMAC data submission to the CIDC
+- Creating and maintaining a centralized data repository and coordinated activities for CIMAC data submission to the CIDC

-- Development and maintenance of uniform bioinformatics pipelines for standardization of CIMAC data
+- Developing and maintaining uniform bioinformatics pipelines for standardization of CIMAC data

-- Development of shared infrastructure for executing integrative and correlative analysis on all CIMAC data
+- Developing a shared infrastructure for executing integrative and correlative analysis on all CIMAC data

-- Development of data visualization tools, enabling CIMAC investigators and external researcher to conduct own analyses
+- Developing data visualization tools, enabling CIMAC investigators and external researchers to conduct their own analyses

-- Coordination within CIMAC-CIDC network logistic and scientific activities for biomarker discovery and validation
+- Coordinating CIMAC-CIDC Network logistic and scientific activities for biomarker discovery and validation

 Ethan Cerami, PhD

-Ethan Cerami, PhD, is the Director of the Knowledge Systems Group and Principal Scientist in the Department of Data Sciences at Dana-Farber Cancer Institute.
+Director, Knowledge Systems Group and Principal Scientist, Department of Data Science, Dana-Farber Cancer Institute